-Each year, there is also a focus upon a specific theme.Â During 2017, the theme for the island of Ireland is: â€˜Itâ€™s all about HIMâ€™, and the key question is: â€˜how are you doing?â€™
+Each year, there is also a focus upon a specific theme.Â During 2017, the theme for the island of Ireland was: â€˜Itâ€™s all about HIMâ€™, and the key question was: â€˜how are you doing?â€™

 There is certainly a need to ask this, as men, in Ireland, experience a disproportionate burden of ill-health and die too young ...

 - Local men die, on average, four and a half years younger than women do.

 - Males have higher death rates than women for all of the leading causes of death.

 - Poor lifestyles are responsible for a high proportion of chronic diseases.

 - Late presentation to health services leads to a large number of problems becoming untreatable ...